A Free Lunch with Influence Functions? Improving Neural Network Estimates with Concepts from Semiparametric Statistics: Introduction

-\begin{itemize} \itemsep{0em} \item A top-level introduction to the basics behind semiparameric theory and influence functions. \item A comparison of the estimation performance of NNs and other algorithms with and without semiparametric techniques (variants on Targeted Learning approaches) \item A new method `MultiNet' which attempts to mimic the performance of an ensemble with a single NN \item An expression for deriving influence functions for estimands from a general causal graph, and the code to do so automatically.\footnote{Code for models, experiments, and IF derivation is accessible here: \url{https://github.com/matthewvowels1/semiparametrics_and_NNs_release/}.} \end{itemize}
+\begin{itemize} \itemsep{0em} \item A top-level introduction to the basics behind semiparameric theory and influence functions, including an expression for deriving influence functions for general estimands and the code to do so automatically.\footnote{Code for models, experiments, and automatic IF derivation is provided in supplementary material.} \item An extensive comparison of the estimation performance of NNs and other algorithms with and without semiparametric techniques \item A new method `MultiNet' which attempts to mimic the performance of an ensemble with a single NN \item A new update step method `MultiStep' which attempts to improve upon existing update methods by continuously optimizing the solution according to two criteria which characterize the optimum solution (namely, finding the IF with the smallest expectation and variance) \end{itemize}

-We evaluate causal inference task performance in terms of (a) precision in estimation (and the degree to which we can achieve debiasing), (b) double robustness, and (c) normality and statistical inference.
-We find that NNs are outperformed by conventional ensemble based methods, but that they are nonetheless amenable to improvement via the use of semiparametric techniques when combined with an alternative ensemble method (the free lunch).
-We find our MultiNet flexibly adapts to the complexity of the problem, and provides the best performance across datasets.
-We confirm that all methods benefit from the application of the semiparametric techniques, in particular in realising a normally distributed outcome directly amenable to statistical inference.
+We evaluate causal inference task performance in terms of (a) precision in estimation (and the degree to which we can achieve debiasing), (b) double robustness, and (c) normality of the distribution of estimates (thus, by implication, whether it is possible to use closed-form expressions for confidence intervals and statistical inference).
+We find our MultiNet and MultiStep methods provide competitive performance across datasets, and we confirm that initial estimation methods benefit from the application of the semiparametric techniques.
+However, the improvements are dataset dependent, highlighting possible interactions between the underlying data generating process, sample sizes, and the estimators and update steps used.
+The conclusion is thus that practitioners should take care when interpreting their results, and attempt to validate them by undertaking multiple analyses with different estimators.
+This is particularly important for the task of causal inference where, in real-world applications, ground truth data may not exist at all.